Current Research

 A validation of the Stalking Risk Profile

-This research was conducted with the support of the Centre for Forensic Behavioural Science, Swinburne University of Technology and Forensicare
+This research was conducted with the support of the Centre for Forensic Behavioural Science and Forensicare.

 Development and evaluation of the Screening Assessment for Stalking and Harassment (SASH)